rmgibbo/wetfe/docs/glossary.md

 : A being’s overall lifeforce.
 Measured by a number of soul chips Ⓢ, where more chips represent a more formidable being with greater reserves of physical and mental energy.
 Generally, the size of a being’s soulpool directly sets its power limit.

 soul chip, Ⓢ
 : The unit and representation of lifeforce.
-A number of soul chips comprises a being’s soulpool, which is distributed among their three stacks (health, damage, fatigue), as well as any fonts they have innervated.
-For example, soul chips in the health stack represent an amount of physical and mental energy available to a being, whereas multiple chips in the fatigue stack indicate a critical state of enervation.
+A number of soul chips comprises a being’s soulpool, which is distributed among their three deques (health, damage, fatigue), as well as any fonts they have innervated.
+For example, soul chips in the health deque represent an amount of physical and mental energy available to a being, whereas multiple chips in the fatigue deque indicate a critical state of enervation.

 soulbinding
-: The process whereby a character innervates a font with their soul: they remove soul chips Ⓢ from their health stack and dedicate them to a bloodfont or a manafont found within their equipment.
+: The process whereby a character innervates a font with their soul: they remove soul chips Ⓢ from their health deque and dedicate them to a bloodfont or a manafont found within their equipment.
 Once innervated, each font typically grants power to the character, who becomes thus specially bound to their equipment.

 sound rest
 : A period of peace and relaxation sufficient to recuperate most of a being's mental and physical reserves.
 For example, a sound rest for a human typically involves eight hours of uninterrupted "good" sleep.